Roger Neilson: Coaching legacy

+Statue of Roger Neilson at Rogers Arena in Vancouver.

 Neilson dedicated his entire life to coaching and hockey.
 He had no family ties and would stay up late into the night watching video and analyzing games.

 Among his most well-known innovations was the use of videotape to analyze other teams, leading to the nickname "Captain Video".
 He was also the first to use microphone headsets to communicate with his assistant coaches.

 In situations where the face-off was in the opposition's end and there were three or less seconds to go in the first and/or second period, Neilson would pull his goaltender for an extra attacker for a potential shot on net off the ensuing face-off.
 His reasoning was that if the other team gained possession of the puck, it would be virtually impossible for the opposition to score from their end in the mere seconds that were left.
 No other coach would consider this radical move, and it was indicative of his innovative thinking.

 Neilson was well known for closely reading the rule book with the intent of exploiting loopholes.
 During one particular game in his first season coaching the Petes, he was down two men in a five on three situation for the last minute of the game.
 Realizing that more penalties could not be served under the existing rules, Neilson intentionally put too many men on the ice every ten seconds.
 The referees stopped the play and a faceoff was held, relieving pressure on the defence.
 In addition, Neilson also took advantage of fans throwing objects onto the ice to deliberately cause stoppages of play late in a game.
 After these displays, the rules were changed so that a call for too many men on the ice in a five on three situation, or a delay-of-game penalty in a five on three situation, or any deliberate act to stop play (i.e., objects thrown on the ice, or the net being intentionally dislodged) in the last two minutes of regulation or in overtime now results in a penalty shot.